close

 Grand Marnier soufflé

-There are really two different styles of frozen soufflés; both are somewhat easy to make, so don’t be intimidated.
-One type is more light and uses an Italian meringue (egg whites beaten and “cooked” by slowly folding in a hot, sugar syrup).
+There are two different styles of frozen soufflés; both are somewhat easy to make, so don’t be intimidated.
+One type is light and uses an Italian meringue (egg whites beaten and “cooked” by slowly folding in a hot, sugar syrup).
 The other, like my recipe, is creamier and has an eggy base that takes on whatever flavoring agent you add, such as the Grand Marnier.
 The base here is technically considered a Bavarian cream, which is a type of custard.
 With this method, egg yolks are gently cooked with sugar until thickened.
 With either type, you need to remember eggs can be somewhat tricky so making a frozen soufflé does require some focus.
 But it’s very doable.

 Grand Marnier soufflé